 The Relayed Hub/Node field is set to one if the sender supports the functionality required of a relayed hub or node in a two-hop extended star body area network (BAN), or is set to zero otherwise.

-Always Active
+Node Always Active / Hub Clock PPM

+The Node Always Active / Hub Clock PPM field is set as follows:

-The Always Active field is set to one if the sender is a node that will be always in active state (abbreviated as always active) ready to receive and transmit frames during time intervals wherein polls and posts are allowed to be sent, or is set to zero if the sender is a node that will not be always in active state.
-It is reserved if the sender is a hub.
+In frames sent by a node, it is used as a Node Always Active field, which is set to one if the node will be always in active state (abbreviated as always active) ready to receive and transmit frames during time intervals wherein polls and posts are allowed to be sent, or is set to zero if the node will not be always in active state.

+In frames sent by a hub, it is used as a Hub Clock PPM field, which is set to one if the hub has a clock with a minimum accuracy of ppm = mHubClockPPMLimit / 2, or is set to zero if the hub has a clock with a minimum accuracy of ppm = mHubClockPPMLimit.

 Command Frames